 What is The Success Program?

-The Success program is designed for students who do not meet regular admission standards to the University but show academic promise.
-Students are selected based upon ACT scores, and high school GPA/class rank.
-Students are also asked to answer a few short essay questions designed to elicit information about motivation and goals.
+The Success Program is designed for students who do not meet regular admission standards to UCM but show academic promise.
+Students are selected based upon ACT scores, high school GPA, and answers to the Insight Resume questions.

 What is expected?

-Upon receiving an invitation to apply for the program, students are asked to complete a Learning Agreement outlining the program and university expectations and complete an Insight Resume.
+Upon receiving an invitation to apply for the program, students are asked to complete the Insight Resume questions and the Learning Agreement.
+Answers to the Insight Resume questions will help us determine if the student is a good fit for the program and how we can best assist the student.
 The Agreement serves as a guide to the student's transition to becoming a successful college student.
 The Agreement must be followed to maintain enrollment at UCM.
-Failure to follow the contract may result in suspension.
-Students are also required to successfully complete the courses and activities in the Pre-Semester Workshop to ensure conditional admission to the fall semester.
+Failure to follow it may result in suspension from the program and/or UCM.
+Students are also required to successfully complete the courses and activities in the Pre-Semester Workshop to ensure admission to the fall semester.

 What goes on during the Pre-Semester Workshop?

-During the workshop, students are introduced to the campus, university resources, and their Learning Community.
-They will begin at least one of their courses during the week.
-Multiple sessions will also ensure that all students are familiar with the technology, such as student e-mail and Blackboard, they will be using throughout the semester, financial aid, and their individual class schedule for the semester .
+During the workshop, students are introduced to the campus and to university resources and they will begin at least one of their courses.
+Sessions throughout the week will educate students about many topics including technology such as Blackboard, financial aid, academic requirements, and the Student Success Center.
 The sessions help ease the transition to the college environment.
 Along with the mandatory daytime activities, a variety of programming is provided for students in the evening.